solid/process/code-of-conduct.md

 individual, or aggression toward or disparagement of classes of individuals.

 **Consequence**: A permanent ban from any sort of public interaction within then community.

+## Three Strike System
+To promote accountability and allow community members to correct behaviour before facing serious consequences.

+### Strike 1: Warning
+For the first time or a minor violation of a code of conduct.

+### Strike 2: Final warning
+Repeated violation or a more serious infraction.

+### Strike 3: Consequences / Removal
+Final action due to repeated or severe misconduct.

 ## Attribution
 Large portions of the text for this policy: [Positive Work Environment at W3C: Code of Ethics and ProfessionalConduct](https://www.w3.org/Consortium/cepc/) are taken from the following resources: